Skip to Content

 LDAP

-In order to authenticate with LDAP, set the following connection properties:
+To authenticate with LDAP, set these connection properties:

 Kerberos